LordAshes/TaleSpire-CommonCodeSnippets/README.md

 Selected.md = Code to determine the selected mini

 Spawn.md = Spawning a mini and adding to the board save process

+[TalespireTemplatePlugin] contains a plugin template C# project which can be used as a template to make new plugins.